-Screwing around is an important part of my creative process.
-If I didn’t screw around, I wouldn’t learn anything.
+Screwing around is an important part of my creative process — If I didn’t screw around, I wouldn’t learn anything.
 By taking my mind off the problem to fool around, it helps me focus when it’s time to be serious.
-This is why I get more work done then everyone else.
+This is why I get more work done than everyone else.
 It’s because I laugh more, while everyone else is serious.

 I wholeheartedly give you permission to screw around if it’s going to help you work hard, be focused and do better work.
 In fact, here are a few stupid blog posts I wrote to encourage your screwing around.